 |Invertebrate Zoology: Entomology

 The insects of California and the Santa Barbara region are very poorly known.
-A major focus of entomology research is on compiling an inventory of all of our local insect species.
+A major focus of entomology research is on compiling an inventory of our local insect species.

-An inventory of the insects of the UCSB Coal Oil Point Reserve has just been completed.
-This project, a collaborative effort with Reserve Director Cristina Sandoval, collected and prepared, and identified specimens of over 500 species of insects occurring in this important protected area.
+Other recent projects include a survey of the insects of the UCSB Coal Oil Point Reserve.
+This project, a collaborative effort between former curator Michael Caterino and Reserve Director Cristina Sandoval, collected, prepared and identified specimens of over 500 species of insects occurring in this important protected area.
 More information on the survey, and an illustrated online guide to the species can be found at: www.sbnature.org/copbugs.